Skip to Main Content

 family icon

-• A doctor may recommend a stool softener or laxative for constipation.
+• Your care team may suggest a stool softener or laxative for constipation.

-• While taking this medicine, do not eat grapefruit or Seville (bitter) oranges or drink juice or beverages containing grapefruit or Seville orange.
+• While taking this medicine, your child should not eat grapefruit or Seville (bitter) oranges or drink juice or beverages containing grapefruit or Seville orange.

-• Caregivers should follow instructions to avoid contact with patient body fluids which can contain the drug for 48 hours after it is given.
+• Take steps to protect caregivers and family members from drug hazards.
+Avoid contact with patient body fluids as instructed.
+Patient body fluids can contain the drug for 48 hours after it is given.